Our Swiss Cellier Family

 LATEST NEWS -

-Augmenting the "paper trail" hugely researched by Dr. François E. Cellier, we have unequivocal scientific proof that today's male Cellier (and Chiffelle and Junod), of both Nods and La Neuveville Swiss ancestry, are indeed cousins.
-Plus, our Swiss family is a *very unique* group of humans!
-Our paternally-linked males carry extremely rare DYS19 marker values of (8 and) 9, shared by only about twenty-four known persons in the entire DNA-tested databases.
-These Y-DNA tests, indicators of paternal lineage, categorize us in "E1b1b1a1b*; M78+V13+ Cluster B", while our SNP tests place us in "E1b1b1a1b1a - L142.1, L542/PF2220, Page102, PF2211/V13, PF2210/V36".
-Nifty, eh?
-The genetic matches within this Swiss cluster are quite close, but not at all close to the general population, and show that we are definitely not Huguenots or other Frenchmen, whom our ancestors predated in Switzerland.
-A very few Italian- and British-descended individuals also exhibit the same low DYS19, with other markers mismatching us to a greater degree.
-This suggests either Roman or Celtic connection in past millenia.
+Y-DNA (paternally-linked) genetic tests prove unequivocally that today's male Cellier, Chiffelle, and Junod, of (both Nods and La Neuveville) Swiss ancestry, are indeed cousins.
+Plus, our Swiss family is a very unique group of humans!
+Our males carry extremely rare DYS19 marker values of (8 and) 9, shared by only about twenty-four known persons in the entire DNA-tested databases (over one million persons).
+The genetic matches within this Swiss cluster are quite close together, yet distinct from the general population.
+This demonstrates that we are definitely not Huguenots or other Frenchmen, whom our ancestors predated in Switzerland.
+A very few Italian- and British-descended individuals also exhibit the same low DYS19; however, their other markers mismatch us to a greater degree, precluding common ancestry within several millenia.
+This suggests possible Roman, or Celtic, connections.